ValentinSilvestri/course-rr/readme.md

 ## Responsive + JS

 I recreated a newspaper responsive main page using CSS FlexBox.
+In the following **[Github Pages](https://valentinsilvestri.github.io/course-rr/)** you could preview the page.